Who Are We

 As a former contractor, Smith knew that installing a subfloor over his damp, cold concrete floor would work well as a barrier between the moist concrete and his finished floor and walls, except that the traditional subfloor method caused more problems than he anticipated.
-The 2X4’s, 4′ x 8′ sheets of plywood, fasteners and slippery sheets of vapor barrier were awkward and time consuming to install.
-Plus he realized that the vapour barrier trapped the moisture between the subfloor and concrete causing pooling water, rotting concrete and mold.
+The 2″x4″, 4′ x 8′ sheets of plywood, fasteners and slippery sheets of vapor barrier were awkward and time consuming to install.
+Plus he realized that the vapour barrier trapped the moisture between the subfloor and concrete causing pooling water, mold and mildew.

 He envisioned a much better solution, a way to marry two proven industry technologies into one great subfloor system and DRICORE®, the revolutionary subfloor system was born.
 DRICORE® is a floating subfloor made with a raised high-density polyethylene moisture barrier base bonded to an engineered core designed to allow air to flow underneath the subfloor system keeping floors warm and dry.